eswan0962/icecauldron.github.io/README.md

 You’re either going to leave me now, or leave me in death.
 Either way it’s happening.

 ## 07.27.2020
-my feet are glossed with decay and excrement of that which grows i keep my back toward the man-made gruff that turns and churns and plays with old fauna in an attempt to see and touch something ancient i behold something anew and more distant from me than i like to believe
+*my feet are glossed with decay and excrement of that which grows /n i keep my back toward the man-made gruff that turns and churns and plays with old fauna in an attempt to see and touch something ancient i behold something anew and more distant from me than i like to believe